Nashua (horse)

-Nashua (April 14, 1952 – February 3, 1982) was an American-born thoroughbred racehorse, best remembered for a 1955 match race against Swaps, the horse that had defeated him in the Kentucky Derby.
+Nashua (April 14, 1952 – February 3, 1982) was an American-born thoroughbred racehorse, bred in Kentucky and best remembered for a 1955 match race against Swaps, the horse that had defeated him in the Kentucky Derby.

 Background

 Nashua's sire was the European champion Nasrullah.
 The dam was Segula, a broodmare who has had influence through her female descendants.

 Racing career

 Owned by William Woodward Jr.'s famous Belair Stud in Bowie, Maryland, Nashua was trained by Sunny Jim Fitzsimmons and ridden by jockey Eddie Arcaro.
 As a two-year-old in 1954, Nashua entered eight races, winning six and finishing second twice, which earned him champion 2-year-old honors.
 The following year he earned United States Horse of the Year awards from the Thoroughbred Racing Association (with 21 of the 40 votes), and the publishers of Daily Racing Form.

 U.S. Triple Crown series

 Nashua was the betting favorite to win the 1955 Kentucky Derby but was beaten by the second choice, Swaps.

 In the 1955 Preakness Stakes, second leg of the Triple Crown, Swaps did not run and Nashua won by a length over a surprisingly strong challenge by Marion duPont Scott's colt, Saratoga.
 Nashua's time of 1:54 3/5 for the mile and three-sixteenth race on dirt broke the Pimlico track record.

 Swaps did not run in the Belmont Stakes and Nashua, the overwhelming choice of the bettors, romped home nine lengths ahead of his nearest rival Blazing Count with Porterville another five and on-half behind them.

 In what would become Nashua's most famous race, he defeated Swaps in an August 31, 1955 match race at Chicago's Washington Park Race Track.

-Nashua would be voted the 1955 American Horse of the Year.
+Nashua would be voted the 1955 American Horse of the Year and American Champion Three-Year-Old Male Horse after winning 10 of his 12 starts.